bugsnag/bugsnag-node/README.md

 ### useSSL

-By defauly, errors will be sent to Bugsnag using SSL.
+By default, errors will be sent to Bugsnag using SSL.
 To disable SSL, you can set `useSSL`:

 ```javascript
 bugsnag.register("your-api-key-here", { useSSL: false });